naninovel/docs/docs/guide/backgrounds.md

 ## Render to Texture

 It's possible to render character and background actors of all the implementations (except generic) to a texture asset, which can then can be assigned to a custom UI, printer, material or any other compatible source.
-Setting up background actor render to texture is very similar to that of a character; [check the guide](/guide/characters.md#render-to-texture) fore more info and examples.
+Setting up background actor render to texture is very similar to that of a character; [check the guide](/guide/characters.md#render-to-texture) for more info and examples.